 Millions In New Revenue Will Help States More Than the Federal Government

-Even if we go with Miron’s modest estimate on tax revenue (assuming it is only taxed like other goods with absence of a sin tax), when coupled with enforcement savings, the reduction in red ink is quite large for some states.
-If marijuana had been legalized from the start of 2012, these states would have lowered their projected 2012 deficits5 by double digit percentages:
+Even if we go with Miron’s modest estimate on tax revenue (assuming it is only taxed like other goods with the absence of a sin tax), when coupled with enforcement savings, the reduction in red ink is quite large for some states.
+If marijuana had been legalized from the start of 2012, these states would have lowered their projected 2012 deficits5 by double-digit percentages:

 1 Miron, Jeffrey (2005), “The Budgetary Implications of Marijuana Prohibition,” Harvard University Paper

 2 Bureau of Labor Statistics Calculator (https://www.bls.gov/data/inflation_calculator.htm)

 4 Stephen, Fraser (2004), “Marijuana Growth in British Columbia,” Fraser Institute